-The Teaching Excellence Award recognizes an individual’s or team’s success in the development and delivery of a specific educational experience that yields exceptional student learning.
+The Teaching Excellence Award recognizes an individual or group’s success in the development and delivery of a specific educational experience that yields exceptional student learning.
 Any IDEC member in good standing can make a nomination for the IDEC Teaching Excellence Award.
 Individuals may not self-nominate.

 - IDEC member in good standing